 Worst of all, Musk says the threat won’t be recognized until it’s too late: “I keep sounding the alarm bell, but until people see robots going down the street killing people, they don’t know how to react, because it seems so ethereal.”

 Regardless, what keeps people coming back to Neuromancer is its vision of the next step in humanity’s evolution, which will be driven by technology, not genetics.
 When humans start to escape the boundaries of their bodies and minds using technology, anything becomes possible…but will it be a dream come true, or a nightmare come to life?
-Thirty years later, we’re still searching for the answer.
+More than thirty years later, we’re still searching for the answer.

-Featured image from the 2016 Brazilian edition of "Neuromancer."
+Featured photo from the 2016 Brazilian edition of "Neuromancer"